(AVM; Arteriovenous Malformations of the Brain; Arteriovenous Malformations of the Spine; AMB)

 - Difficulty thinking or mental confusion

-DiagnosisYour doctor will ask about your symptoms and medical history.
+DiagnosisYou will be asked about your symptoms and medical history.
 A physical exam will be done.Images may be taken of your bodily structures.
 This can be done with:

 More from Beliefnet